-- 1. This diagnostic test is designed to be used for the medical or forensic in vitro detection of drug of abuse in urine only. - 2.
+- 1. This diagnostic test is designed to be used for the medical or forensic in vitro detection of drug of abuse in urine only.
+In the United States, this kit is intended for Research Use Only. - 2.
 This diagnostic test provides a qualitative screening for drugs of abuse in urine only, and is not to be used for quantitative determination of drugs concentration in urine.
 A positive result with this test indicates only the presence of a drug or metabolite, does not indicate intoxication, and should be confirmed by GC/MS. - 3.
 There is a possibility of false positive results due to the assay procedural errors or other substances present in the urine as interfering factors, some of which are listed. - 4.
 See the specificity lists of substances that will produce positive results at high levels, versus those substances that do not interfere with test performance. - 5.
 Adulterants, such as bleach or other strong oxidizing agents, when added to urine specimens, may produce erroneous test results regardless of the analysis method.
 If an adulteration is suspected, another urine specimen should be used.